Soil organic matter: Decomposition

-Vegetal detritus in general is not soluble in water and therefore is inaccessible to plants.
+Vegetal detritus generally is not soluble in water and, therefore, is inaccessible to plants.
 It constitutes, nevertheless, the raw matter from which plant nutrients derive.
 Soil microbes decompose it through enzymatic biochemical processes, obtain the necessary energy from the same matter, and produce the mineral compounds that plant roots are apt to absorb.
 The decomposition of organic compounds specifically into mineral, i. e., inorganic, compounds is denominated "mineralization".
 A portion of organic matter is not mineralized and instead decomposed into stable organic matter that is denominated "humus".

 The decomposition of organic compounds occurs at very different rates, depending on the nature of the compound.
 The ranking, from fast to slow rates, is: